-- PERLS 580 - Scientific Inquiry and Quantitative Research or PERLS 581 - Scientific Inquiry and Qualitative Research (3 credits each)
+- KERLS 580 - Scientific Inquiry and Quantitative Research or KERLS 581 - Scientific Inquiry and Qualitative Research (3 credits each)

 - KSR 572 - Coaching Practicum (6 credits)

 - KSR 900 - Capping Project (6 credits)

-- Graduate Ethics and Integrity training (8 hours); mandatory for all students.
+- Graduate Ethics and Integrity training (8 hours)

-- Professional Development Requirement (8 hours of Professional Development Activities and Individual Development Plan (IDP)); mandatory for all students admitted September 2016 and onwards.
+- Professional Development Requirement (students will carry out 8 hours of Professional Development activities and complete an Individual Development Plan)

 This leaves students with 15 remaining credits to complete.
 You may complete these credits by taking courses within the Faculty of Kinesiology, Sport, and Recreation or any other Department on the UAlberta campus.
 Six (6) credits may be completed as a Directed Study.